Depau/blog.depau.eu/_posts/2018-04-28-unbrand-huawei-me906s.md

 ![shot-2018-04-28_00-40-17.png]({{site.baseurl}}/_posts/shot-2018-04-28_00-40-17.png)
 ![shot-2018-04-28_00-41-43.png]({{site.baseurl}}/_posts/shot-2018-04-28_00-41-43.png)

-Everything is identical, except for these two files (and the huge firmware blob).
-Looking closely at the XML you can notice the only difference between Lenovo and HP is that HP added two lines containing its rebranded device names (read: the installer only checks the device's name, not the IDs).
+Everything is identical, except for these two files (and a huge firmware blob).
+Looking closely at the XML you can notice the only difference between Lenovo and HP is that HP added two lines containing its rebranded device names _(read: the installer only checks the device's name, not the IDs)_.

 I made some backups of both update binaries, opened Lenovo's updater with Resource Hacker and swapped the XML with HP's.